mockk/mockk/README.md

 }
 ```

-Then you need to throw some exception as a behaviour:
+Then you can for example throw an exception as behaviour:

 ```kotlin
 every { quit(1) } throws Exception("this is a test")